pnp/powershell/documentation/New-PnPTerm.md

 ```

 ### -Id
-The Id to use for the term; if not specified, or the empty GUID, a random GUID is generated and used.
+The Id to use for the term; if not specified, or provided with an empty GUID, a random GUID is generated and used.

 ```yaml
 Type: Guid